 The biggest choice you will have to make is whether you want to opt for a freestanding wine cooler, or an integrated wine cooler.
 This decision is the first and most important thing to consider.
 We’re going to discuss both options and look at the factors which make them a great choice.
 We can’t tell you which model is best for you, but with the information below you will be able to determine which model fits your needs the most.

-The most common design found with freestanding units is a glass door style with internal shelves.
+The most common design found with freestanding wine coolers is a glass door style with internal shelves.
 The main difference across different models is how many shelves the unit has.
-Some offer three or four in order to allow the bottles to stand up upright, and others offer over ten shelves to maximise their storage capability.
+Tall wine fridges are some of the best wine coolers because they have so much storage potential.
+Some offer three or four shelves in order to allow the bottles to stand up upright, and others offer over ten shelves to maximise their storage capability.
+A tall wine fridge is great for storage.

 The freestanding model is also available in both upright and under-counter variations, which makes it perfect for those with available floor space and those without.